puginarug/HealthPilot/README.md

 ## Usage Examples

-### 1. Chat with RAG Citations
+### 1. Chat with Academic Source Citations
 Navigate to **Chat** page and ask:
-- *"What are high protein vegetarian foods?"* → See USDA citations with FDC IDs
+- *"What are high protein vegetarian foods?"* → Real-time search of USDA database with source URLs
-- *"What does research say about Mediterranean diet?"* → See PubMed citations with PMIDs
+- *"What does research say about Mediterranean diet?"* → PubMed research with clickable citations
 - *"I'm feeling stressed, what should I do?"* → Get wellness suggestions with calendar/email buttons
 - *"Analyze my activity for the past week"* → Exercise agent computes trends
 - *"How is my sleep quality?"* → Wellbeing agent analyzes sleep patterns